Keeping your cash reserves working for you is the way to survive COVID-19!

-What to do now: Start by prioritising your business’s expenses.
+What to do now: Start by prioritizing your business’s expenses.
 Know who you have to pay and who can be delayed.
 Identify expenses you can cut and in what order they should be cut.
 Use your forecast as an early warning system to determine when to start these cuts, if you haven’t already done so.

 You know these simple yet very effective cash principles are timeless… but the pandemic reminds all businesses that you need to have a sharp focus on your cash position always.
 By keeping these ideas top of mind, you may just have enough cash to keep your business’ doors open and stay solvent in these very challenging times.